Quadruplet Network with One-Shot Learning for Fast Visual Object Tracking: Experimental results

-We evaluate our method on these different attributes as shown in Fig. \ref{res_att} where the overlap success rates of OPE for overlap threshold is set to 0.5.
-As visible, our method outperforms all other trackers in 8 categories: SV, OCC, LR, MB, FM, IPR, OPR, and OV, especially in LR and IPR.
-In 3 categories, Staple performs the best while our approach ranks the third best.
-Staple tracker is based on the correlation filter and applies Fourier transform.
-We believe, integrating Fourier transform into our method will further improve the performance our method.
-Compared to the baseline SiamFc-3s, our tracker has superior performance in all categories except DEF.
-The reason might be that the triplet loss has to be customized to handle this situation.
+\textbf{Attribute-based Performance Analysis.} In OTB-100 benchmark, the sequences are annotated with 11 attributes for different challenging factors including Illumination Variation (IV), Scale Variation (SV), Occlusion (OCC), Deformation (DEF), Motion Blur (MB), Fast Motion (FM), In-Plane Rotation (IPR), Out-of-Plane Rotation (OPR), Out-of-View (OV), Background Clutters (BC), and Low Resolution (LR).
+To evaluate the proposed method in terms of each challenging factors, we compare our method with other trackers with different dominate attributes.
+Fig. \ref{res_att} shows the results of 9 main challenging attributes evaluated by the overlap success plots of OPE.
+Our approach outperforms other trackers in 8 subsets: SV, OCC, LR, MB, FM, IPR, OPR, and OV, especially in LR and IPR.
+In other subset, Staple performs the best while our approach gets the second best performance.
+This tracker is based on correlation filter and apply Fourier transform.
+Maybe adding the Fourier transform into our method will further improve the performance.
+Compared with baseline SiamFc-3s, our tracker outperforms it in all subsets.

 \textbf{Overall comparison.} Both precision and success metrics are reported for OPE.
-Fig. \ref{res_otb50_100} shows that our tracker also achieve improvement compared with our baseline SiamFc-3s in these two benchmarks in terms of precision and success metrics.
+Fig. \ref{res_otb50_100} shows that our tracker also achieves improvement compared with our baseline SiamFc-3s in these two benchmarks in terms of precision and success metrics.
 In success metric, our method performs better than all trackers on these two benchmarks.
-In precision metric, our tracker achieves second best performance on OTB-50 following the first one MEEM with slight reducing from 0.7122 to 0.7117 while we get significant improvement from 0.542 to 0.660.
+In precision metric, our tracker achieves the second best performance on OTB-50 following the first one MEEM with slightly reducing from 0.7122 to 0.7117, while we get significant improvement from 0.542 to 0.660.
 Similarly, on OTB-100, our tracker ranks second (0.782) slightly lower than the first one Staple (0.784) in precision while increases the success rate from 0.710 to 0.739.